 It was awkward navigating the building's narrow stairwell with the big dog, and Miles was on the ninth floor near the top.
 But he wouldn't dare take the elevator.
 Even with the nightmares over there were things that would haunt him forever—scars that would never heal.

 Once outside Pess was a ball of energy—about a hundred and ten pounds of energy—tugging on Miles' arm.
 Miles was all but running to keep up with her.
 Pess tried to turn into the Gourd Lake Nature park entrance and Miles was forced to call her to heel.
 It was still too soon.
-But Expose Park wouldn't be a problem, it was much further away, but he needed the exercise anyway.
+But Expose Park wouldn't be a problem, it was much further away, but he felt he could use the exercise anyway.

 They weren't halfway to the park before Miles' cheeks and nose were red from the cold.
 It was quiet in the street as it was pretty close to the New Year holidays and most other people had families to spend the day with.
 Miles kept his glare fixed in place anyway to discourage any of the few others out and about from talking with him.

 There were several police officers in the park, but that wasn't strange.
 Miles focused his glare on Pess' happily wagging tail so as to avoid seeing anyone he might know.
 They continued walking until Miles found a grassy area devoid of people and he led his dog into the center of the field.
 When Miles knelt to remove her leash Pess licked his face and Miles laughed and wiped his face with a sleeve.